korintje/autobackup_win/README.md

 Script and installer to periodically backup a directory using robocopy and task manager under MS Windows

 # Available environment
-- Microsoft Windows newer than Win95.
+- Microsoft Windows newer than Win98.

-# Required dependencies
-None

 # Installation
 1. Download the repository and unzip.